-Help a Mother Out provides diapers, raises awareness, and advocates for long-term change in the social safety net.
-We are dedicated to increasing access to diapers for families in need.
+Help a Mother Out is dedicated to increasing access to diapers for families in need.
 Our vision is a day when every baby has a healthy supply of diapers.

 What We Do

-We provide individuals and groups with a way to make a real difference in their communities by organizing diaper drives and awareness-raising events.
-Combining grassroots advocacy and collaborative fundraising, our innovative approach has received national recognition and inspired similar efforts across the country.
 As our impact continues to grow, we remain a small, streamlined, and highly efficient organization.
-Guided by co-founder and executive director Lisa Truong, Help a Mother Out is powered by the generous support of our volunteers, citizen fundraisers, donors, advisers, and a dedicated board of directors.
-Based in the San Francisco Bay Area, we also have a sister chapter in Southern California and have facilitated diaper drives in other states like Washington and Arizona.
+Guided by co-founder and executive director Lisa Truong, Help a Mother Out is powered by the generous support of our volunteers, citizen fundraisers, donors, advisers, and board of directors.
+Based in the San Francisco Bay Area, we also have a sister chapter in Southern California and have facilitated diaper drives in other states including Arizona, New York and Washington.
+Our efforts have also inspired the start up of similar programs across the country.
 We are a fiscally sponsored project* of Community Initiatives, a 501(c)(3) nonprofit organization.

 It’s all Oprah’s fault.
 During the great recession of 2009, Lisa Truong saw an Oprah segment featuring a middle-class family who’d lost their jobs, then their home, and were living in a shelter with their young children.
 That story, along with media reports about growing numbers of homeless families in California, spurred Lisa and her friend Rachel Fudge—who were both new mothers—to find a way to lend a hand.